Skip to Content

 Pubs in Rye, Sussex

-If you’re looking for an historic inn then there are pubs with histories stretching back hundreds of years with tales of smugglers, ripping yarns and derring do but the quirkiest has to be Rye Waterworks micropub in Tower Street.
+If you’re looking for a historic inn, then Rye has pubs with histories stretching back hundreds of years with tales of smugglers, ripping yarns and derring-do.
+But the quirkiest has to be Rye Waterworks micropub in Tower Street.

-This friendly family-run pub was the first micropub in the south east and has buckets of quirk.
-The Grade II listed building was the town’s pump house for 300 years before becoming a soup kitchen in the 1890s, public loos and now a micropub.
+This friendly family-run pub was the southeast’s first micropub and has buckets of quirk.
+The Grade II listed building was the town’s pump house for 300 years before becoming a soup kitchen in the 1890s.
+Next, it was turned into public loos, and now it’s a micropub!

 Looking for places to stay in Rye?
 Check latest rates and availability